worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 Both Voyagers were still transmitting.
 V1 at 15 billion miles.
 V2 at 12.5 billion miles.
 Earth between them, always between them, completing the geometry.

 Amanda recorded the signals every night.
-Analyzed them with modern software that Sarah Chen could never have dreamed of.
+Analyzed them with modern software that Liv Chen could never have dreamed of.
 Found patterns Chen had missed.
 Found patterns that maybe weren't there.

 She understood the warning now.
 Pattern recognition was seductive.
 You could find anything if you looked hard enough.
 Connect any dots.
 Make any signal from sufficient noise.